January 6, 2020

 Top-level findings on spillover effects

-While we find some evidence of direct employment gains from attracting a firm via incentives, we do not find strong evidence that firm-specific tax incentives increase broader economic growth at the state and local level.
-We document an average growth of roughly 1,500 jobs within the specific industry of each deal.
-We don’t, however, see strong evidence of job growth in other industries or an effect on county-wide employment.
+While the authors find some evidence of direct employment gains from attracting a firm via incentives, they do not find strong evidence that firm-specific tax incentives increase broader economic growth at the state and local level.
+They document an average growth of roughly 1,500 jobs within the specific industry of each deal.
+They don’t, however, see strong evidence of job growth in other industries or an effect on county-wide employment.

 Taken together, our findings suggest that any argument for the continuation of state and local business tax incentives must demonstrate that these policies improve equity, either by improving economic conditions in the most distressed places or by improving the well-being of underemployed and low-income workers.
 Whether or not incentives can achieve these goals more effectively than other policies remains an open question.